UPDATE: Introduction to Researching Foreign Law

 - The International Survey of Family Law (1994- )

 In many immigration and asylum matters, a researcher needs information on the client’s country of origin and its nationality laws.
 The U.N.
 High Commissioner for Refugees website has a database of national laws on citizenship and nationality, many of which are in English.
 The database, called "REFWORLD,” is available online.
-Choose Advanced Search, and then use drop-down menus to specify country, then “National Legislation” (under “Document type”).
-Alternatively, choose browse by topic and then click on Citizenship/Nationality Laws.
+Choose “Laws,” and then “National Legislation.”
+Then use the “Country” tab to see information for a country.

-Finding current tax laws on free internet sources is difficult.
-Researchers should find out whether they have access to any of these subscription based sources:
+Finding current tax laws using free internet sources is difficult.
+Researchers should find out whether they have access to any of these subscription-based sources:

-- International Bureau of Fiscal Documentation.
-The IBFD sells online and print commentaries on foreign and international tax systems.
+- International Bureau of Fiscal Documentation: The IBFD sells online commentaries on foreign and international tax systems.
 Its commentaries are detailed and widely respected.
-Recently, it has shifted away from print publishing.

 - Many foreign tax laws are available via a high-priced database called Checkpoint, owned by Thomson Reuters.